 The work of transforming journalism to meet the challenges of a rapidly changing information environment begins in the classroom.
 That's where young journalists learn new, creative ways to tell compelling stories and engage the public in important news, and it's also where news consumers learn how to sort through, critically evaluate, and gain insight from a flood of information.

-I've spent the last five years at the University of Texas teaching these skills to undergraduate and graduate journalism students, through four courses:
+Before that, I spent five years at the University of Texas teaching reporting, news writing, and digital journalism skills to undergraduate and graduate journalism students, through four courses:

 – Reporting: Words

-, the School of Journalism's fundamental reporting class, for which I am serving as an instructor of record this fall.
-Students report and write six original stories throughout the semester, including ones on business, crime, and government.
-They also collaborate to cover a live local event through liveblogging and social media, and produce multimedia reports on three of their stories.
+, the School of Journalism's fundamental reporting class, for which I served as an instructor of record.
+Students reported and wrote six original stories throughout the semester, including ones on business, crime, and government.
+They also collaborated to cover a live local event through liveblogging and social media, and produced multimedia reports on three of their stories.

 – Reporting Texas

 , a capstone course for graduate students and upper-level undergraduates in which students work to produce stories for a class-run news features website

 .
 The stories are then made available to professional news organizations across the state and published in outlets such as the Austin American-Statesman

 , Dallas Morning News